Hemanthkumar938/tourism-website/README.md

 ● Implemented multiple images of a particular destination in a carousel using bootstrap carousel and virtual tour videos using bootstrap embed component.

-Technologies used: HTML, CSS, Bootstrap.
+Technologies used : HTML, CSS, Bootstrap.

+ https://hemanthkumar938.github.io/tourism-website/   tap here to preview my project